-- •There will be six mini assignments worth 1% apiece for a total of 6%. - •The focus is learning how to apply the technical concepts (e.g., branches, functions, loops etc.) by writing a small and relatively simple program. - Marking will focus on 'functionality': getting the program to work ames Tam
+- •There will be six mini assignments worth 0.05/100 of the term grade for a total of 4/100 of term grade. - The focus is learning how to apply the technical concepts (e.g., branches, functions, loops etc.) by writing a small and relatively simple program. - Marking will focus on 'functionality': getting the program to work